XOP/css-codeguide/README.md

 ## Structure of css/preprocessor file

-CSS structure provides maintainability, scalability and any other -ability for the CSS code you wish for.
+CSS structure is the kernel of the architecture.
 Different methodologies propose different ways of organizing CSS files.
 Pros and cons of these approaches lay beyond the topic, so let's touch it slightly and focus on structure of single CSS file.